Central African Republic situation

 Zainaba, widowed mother of four displaced in Bangui

 Back in December 2013, hundreds of thousands of people were forced to flee their homes as violence spread in the Central African Republic (CAR), with armed groups controlling parts of the country.
-Today, CAR continues to experience sporadic surges of violence forcing over 601,000 CAR refugees to remain in neighbouring Cameroon, Chad, the Democratic Republic of the Congo, and the Republic of the Congo, with smaller numbers in Sudan and South Sudan.
-This is the highest number of CAR refugees seen since the start of the crisis.
-In addition to the refugees, close to 600,000 people have been forced to flee inside the country.
+Today, CAR continues to experience sporadic surges of violence forcing over 623,400 CAR refugees to remain in neighbouring Cameroon, Chad, the Democratic Republic of the Congo, and the Republic of the Congo, with smaller numbers in Sudan and South Sudan.
+In addition to the refugees, 684,004 people have been forced to flee inside the country.

 CAR had been experiencing a gradual transition towards peace and stability since late 2016, when both refugees and internally displaced people started to go back home.
 Now, insecurity is plaguing areas in the centre, northwest, east and south-east of CAR – some not previously affected by violence.

 Thousands of people walk for weeks and hide in the forests in a desperate bid to escape, sometimes with nothing to eat or drink.
 Those who arrive at sites for the displaced have witnessed traumatic scenes of violence, and malnutrition rates have risen to serious levels.

 In what is one of the most poorly funded emergency situations globally, many people lack even basic survival assistance.
 Food, health, shelter, and water and sanitation are all primary concerns for refugees living outside formal sites and for the communities hosting them.